-Here, writing for History Extra, Dr Knox reveals 10 things you (probably) didn’t know about Scottish history…
+Here, writing for History Extra, Dr Knox reveals 10 surprising facts about Scottish history…

 There is no common ancestral or genetic heritage that links the peoples of Scotland.
 The country was a patchwork quilt of various peoples grouped together in tribes who certainly never thought of themselves as Scottish.
 They owed allegiance only to their kith and kin, but in the campaigns against Roman imperialism they built federations that laid the basis of kingdoms.